 Sometimes surgeons use a laser to destroy abnormal cells.
 A laser is a thin, high powered beam of light that your surgeon can use instead of a surgical blade (scalpel).

-is the estimated 5-year survival rate for women with cancer
+is the five-year survival rate for women with cancer in 2018

 REFERENCES